OmaymaS/onceupondata/content/post/2024-02-18-enshittification-of-everything/index.md

 # The Promise of "Revolutionizing" Everything!

 With every tech hype there’s a promise of revolutionizing everything, raising productivity and providing abundance.
-One can not totally discard the “potential” positive impact of any new technology.
+One can not completely discard the “potential” positive impact of any new technology.
 But it is important to:

 1. be aware of how it came to existence considering the underlying content theft and exploitation.